Parkar09/Excel-dashbaord-project/README.md

 FINAL CONCLUSION to improve store sales :
-#Target women customers of age group(30-49)living in Maharashtra,karnataka and Up by showing Ads/offers/coupons Available on Amazon,Flipkart and Myntra
+#Target women customers of age group(30-49)living in Maharashtra,karnataka and Up by showing Ads/offers/coupons Available on Amazon,Flipkart and Myntra.